krestomatio/container_builder/generated_contexts/ansible-podman-ci/README.md

 Ansible image based on Alpine for Continuous Integration (CI).
-It contains tools like Podman, Buildah, Skopeo and Molecule.
+It contains tools like Podman, Buildah, Skopeo, Molecule, JX, Oras.